 Bandwidth is the maximum data transfer capability of a network or Internet connection; that is to say, the amount of data that can be sent through a connection at the same time.
 Bandwidth is usually measured in Megabits per second (Mbps).

-A Bare-metal server is a physical server with a single tenant; that is to say, a physical server of exclusive use of the client who rents it, which isn’t shared with other organizations or users.
+A Bare-metal server is a physical server with a single tenant; that is to say, a physical server of exclusive use of the client who rents it, which is not shared with other organizations or users.
+Single-tenant, bare-metal servers outperform traditional on-premise and public cloud solutions.

 A cluster is a group of servers that are connected with each other over a network, and which acts as a single server in many aspects.